sharmapn/RationaleMiner/README.md

 **B. Code**

-The code consists of two aspects.
-The Java code and the dependent libraries.
+The code consists of two aspects: the rationale miner code in Java and the dependent libraries.
 The Java code is run using the Eclipse IDE.

-1. Download the code from thie repository.
-The zip file will unzip into the `DeMapMiner` folder, which will contain many folders, ...code,
+1. The code is hosted within this repository, so download the code from here. <br/>
+Then, create a folder named `C:\DeMapMiner` folder and store the code in that directory.

-2. Install the Eclipse IDE from ..
+2. Install the Eclipse IDE from `https://www.eclipse.org/downloads/`.
+A direct link to the current installer executable on that page is <br/> `https://www.eclipse.org/downloads/download.php?file=/oomph/epp/2022-06/R/eclipse-inst-jre-win64.exe`

 3. The libraries are contained within the `lib` folder.

-2. The code is hosted within this repository.
+They are already linked.

-Once setup, Open Eclipse, and select the workspace `C:\DeMapMiner\workspace\`
+2. Once setup, Open Eclipse, and select the workspace `C:\DeMapMiner\workspace\`

 The workspace should look like this: